Infrastructure

 So bad is the situation that the IMF has placed the country on its debt-distress watch list.

-To salvage the situation, the government has rolled out measures to boost revenue collection for loan repayment such as introduction of VAT on zero rated items – raising the cost of living.
+To salvage the situation, the government has rolled out measures to boost revenue collection for loan repayment such as the introduction of VAT on zero-rated items – raising the cost of living.

-While the SGR is set to be a key catalyst for economic growth, it is funded with debt at a cost of Sh1.023 trillion, without interest, making it the largest single contributor to the ballooned debt and its negative effects.
+While the SGR is set to be a key catalyst for economic growth, it is funded with a debt of Sh1.023 trillion without interest, making it the largest contributor to the ballooning debt.

 2.)
 Market disruption